 2. Authority to solicit gifts

-Although advance approval for gift solicitation is required from the Development Office, all administrative units and all members of the University community are encouraged to identify and to assist in soliciting gifts from prospective donors.
-In order to ensure that solicitations are made in a manner that will best serve the interests of the University as a whole and will not conflict with other solicitations being conducted or planned by the University, the Development Office must review all plans for gift solicitations prior to implementation and acceptance.
+Although advance approval for gift solicitation is required from the Division of University Advancement, all administrative units and all members of the University community are encouraged to identify and to assist in soliciting gifts from prospective donors.
+In order to ensure that solicitations are made in a manner that will best serve the interests of the University as a whole and will not conflict with other solicitations being conducted or planned by the University, the Division of University Advancement must review all plans for gift solicitations prior to implementation and acceptance.

 3. Ownership of gifts